RenaudRl/TypeWriter-AdvancedEnchantmentsExtension/README.md

 # TypeWriter-AdvancedEnchantmentsExtension
-Add trigger and objective for AdvancedEnchantments in TypeWriter
+Add Objective and trigger entries for AdvancedEnchantments in TypeWriter

+advancedenchants_objective
+advancedenchants_trigger

+New Ideas,bugs ?
+DM me on Discord: _renaud_